anproagile/kitchen-dokken/README.md

 sys    0m0.210s
 ```

 The `kitchen-converge` phase of the kitchen run uses the provisioner to upload cookbooks through the data container, then execs `chef-client` in the runner container.
-It does NOT install Chef Infra Client, as it has already been mounted by the driver.
+It does NOT install Chef Infra Client, as it is has already mounted by the driver.
 The transport then commits the runner container, creating an image that only contains the changes made by Chef.

 #### List containers